AlexxNB/translation-patcher/template/README.md

 # SITE TRANSLATION

 This is example template for the site translation project.

-Run the `npm run update` and example site's sources will be downloaded.
-Formaly it is just [Svelte site template](https://github.com/sveltejs/template).
+Formaly it is just example of [Svelte site template](https://github.com/sveltejs/template) translation.

+Run the `npm run das` command.
+It will cause next steps:

+* example site's sources will be downloaded
+* source files will be replaced by translated ones from `patch` directory
+* dependencies will be installed

 Then run `npm run dev` and the translated site will be started in development mode.
 Default URL for Svelte template is [localhost:5000](http://localhost:5000).
 Open it in the browser, then edit something in the `patch` directory and site will be updated automaticly.